Last updated: May 15, 2024

 This report was approved by the Board of Directors of Previan Holding Inc. pursuant to subparagraph 11(4)(b)(ii) of the Act.

-In accordance with the requirements of the Act, and in particular section 11 thereof, I, the undersigned, attest that I have reviewed the information contained in the report for the entities listed above.
-Based on my knowledge, and having exercised reasonable diligence, I attest that the information in the report is true, accurate and complete in all material respects for the purposes of the Act, for the reporting year listed above.
+In accordance with the requirements of the Act, and in particular section 11 thereof, I, in the capacity of CEO and Chairman, attest that I have reviewed the information contained in the report on behalf of the governing body of the entities listed above.
+Based on my knowledge, and having exercised reasonable diligence, I attest that the information in the report is true, accurate and complete in all material respects for the purposes of the Act, for the reporting year listed within this report.

 I have the authority to bind Previan Holding Inc.